 In case your trip is going to be shorter, or your accommodation is in the city center and you can walk to most points of interest, it is probably worth buying a single ticket every time you use public transport.

 3. Rome subway schedules

 The Rome metro is open from 5:30 in the morning until 23:30 at night every day, except on Fridays and Saturdays when the service is extended until 1:30 but with a lower frequency of trains than the rest of the schedule.

 4. Traveling by public transport with the Roma Pass and the Hop On Hop Off Bus

-That said, one thing to keep in mind is that some Rome Sightseeing Passes, such as the Roma Pass, include a free public transportation pass for two or three days.
-Even if the attractions on this tourist pass don't interest you too much, the savings on public transportation can make it worthwhile to purchase a Roma Pass.
+That said, one thing to keep in mind is that some Rome sightseeing passes, such as the Roma Pass, include a free public transport pass for two or three days.
+Even if the attractions on this tourist pass don't interest you too much, the savings on public transportation can make it worth buying a Roma Pass.

 Some Rome Hop On Hop Off sightseeing bus tickets also include a multi-day public transport pass, plus the bus itself is a very good way to get around the city.

 5. Most important metro lines and stops

 Rome has three metro lines: A, B and C: